pawkol/web_calculator/README.md

 # Calculator application
-Using command: docker compose up -d
+Use command in web_calculator directory -> docker compose up -d

-Port 5004
+You can view tha page on localhost:5004